 Get away from it all and be astounded by the staggering number of stars you'll see at night when camping at Cedar Lake National Recreation Area in Hodgen.
 Let the moonlight be your guide as you roast s’mores by the fire and fall asleep to the sound of cicadas in the summer air.

-Each September, Oklahomans reluctantly say “Goodbye” to summer at the Oklahoma State Fair in Oklahoma City.
-Come have one last summer outing and enjoy the wide variety of carnival rides, artistic exhibits, live performances, competitions and tons of delicious fair food.
+Each September, Oklahomans say goodbye to summer at the Oklahoma State Fair in Oklahoma City.
+Savor one last summer outing and enjoy the wide variety of carnival rides, artistic exhibits, live performances, competitions and tons of delicious fair food.